Blind Unwrapping of Modulo Reduced Gaussian Vectors: Recovering MSBs from LSBs: Problem Statement, Proposed Algorithm, and Main Results

-Thus, under the asymptotic assumptions of $\epsilon\to 0$ and $n$ that grows sufficiently fast with $\epsilon$, we have that the performance of our blind algorithm are almost as good as those of the informed algorithm.
+Thus, under the asymptotic assumptions of $\epsilon\to 0$ and $n$ that grows sufficiently fast with $\epsilon$, for example $n\asymp \left(\frac1\epsilon\right)^\zeta$ (see statement of Theorem \ref{thm:success_estimator}), we find that the performance of our blind algorithm is \emph{essentially} as good as that of the informed algorithm.
 Our numerical experiments in Section~\ref{sec:sims} indicate that in various scenarios of practical interest our analysis is over pessimistic, and the algorithm performs as well as the informed benchmark integer-forcing decoder even for moderate values of $\epsilon$ and $n$.
 For such values, our analysis does not yield useful bounds, mostly due to the large factors involved in $p_{\text{est-err}}$, characterized in Theorem~\ref{thm:cov_est_ugly_bnd}.
+Specifically, our analysis of the truncated covariance estimation algorithm relies on a covering argument, which we suspect gives somewhat loose bounds.
 In light of this, we believe our analysis should be viewed as an explanation to why the algorithm works, rather than a prediction to the performance it attains.